 The SASNet Fellowship Programme was a scheme that enabled academic and non-academic (business, industry and public policy) visitors to join the research community at either BLGRC in Essex or at UBDC in Glasgow.

 Fellows had the opportunity to join our centres in Essex and/or Glasgow, for a period of between 1 week to 2 months, for research and technology exchanges, and to participate in our capacity-building and analytics programmes.
 Alternatively, Fellows also had the option to work remotely from their home organisation, either in the UK or abroad.

-What are the benefits of being a SASNet Fellow?
+What were the benefits of being a SASNet Fellow?

-- Access to a wide spectrum of UK data for your research -- this includes a range of administrative, big, and complex data on business, government and urban areas in the UK
+- Access to a wide spectrum of UK data for research - including a range of administrative, big, and complex data on business, government and urban areas in the UK

-- Opportunities to promote your latest research, build relationships, and share your expertise in social analytics to further develop the capacity and skills of academics and professionals in the UK.
+- Opportunities to promote research, build relationships, and share expertise in social analytics to further develop the capacity and skills of academics and professionals in the UK.

-SASNet Fellowships are open to both UK and international residents, including:
+SASNet Fellowships were open to both UK and international residents, including:

 - Academics in any discipline

 - Professionals from businesses and other third sector and/or private organisations

 - Professionals from local authorities, government departments and public agencies